rafael-santiago/macgonuts/doc/BUILD.md

 However, professional programmers test what they did before shipping, right?
 So, any "subpart" has its own ``test`` subdirectory that is where you need to write your tests.
 The tests are separated by translation units of the part being tested.
 Being it named in the following scheme: ``<translation_unit_name>_tests.h`` and ``<translation_unit_name>_tests.c``.
 So, if you created a new header and translation unit (``new_proto_conv.h`` and ``new_proto_conv.c``) their tests must map to ``test/new_proto_conv_tests.h`` and ``test/new_proto_conv_tests.c``.
 If you just added a new function to some previous existent module, you only need to update the test files by adding the test prototype and the test definition of the new stuff you added.
 Tests are called into every ``main.c``.
 It is present in each ``test`` subdirectory that you find.
 Try to keep a logical order of running.
-By running the less dependent (basic stuff) before the more dependent, it will isolate the problem ``asap`` by giving us the clue where is the exact introduced bug.
+By running the less dependent (basic stuff) before the more dependent, it will isolate the problem ``asap`` by giving us the clue where the introduced bug is exactly.

 For tests I have been using another library of mine called [cutest](https://github.com/rafael-santiago/cutest).